-British-Nigerian fashion designer Elizabeth-Yemi Akingbade founded Yemzi in 2013 with a limited edition range of printed t-shirts.
-The fashion brand’s first ready-to-wear collection, SS16 which was released in 2015, set the premise for Yemzi's aesthetic.
-Tired of seeing African designers limited to the same Dutch wax design, Elizabeth creates the artwork for her fabrics, which are inspired by West African culture.
+British-Nigerian fashion designer Elizabeth-Yemi Akingbade founded Yemzi in 2013 with a limited edition range of environmentally friendly printed t-shirts.
+The fashion brand’s first ready-to-wear collection (SS16) was released in 2015, setting the premise for Yemzi's aesthetic.
+Tired of seeing African designers limited by the same Dutch wax designs, Elizabeth-Yemi creates the artwork for her collections, which are inspired by West African culture.
 She combines her unique fabrics with Western and traditional silhouettes.

 At home in East London or on her frequent travels Elizabeth aims to sketch and paint to inform her bold yet intricate designs.
-Her work is consciously influenced by her English upbringing in the seaside town of Bournemouth with her Caucasian foster family, hybridised with her Nigerian roots.
+Her work is consciously influenced by her English upbringing in the seaside town of Bournemouth with her Caucasian foster family, hybridised with her Nigerian roots and culture.

 Yemzi has shown in several European cities and has been worn by internationally recognised musicians and entertainers.

-Elizabeth completed a BA Hons degree in Surface Design at University of The Arts London in 2013, before learning garment construction, patterning cutting and bespoke tailoring.
+Elizabeth-Yemi Akingbade completed a BA Hons degree in Surface Design at University of The Arts London in 2013 before learning garment construction, patterning cutting and bespoke tailoring.

 "The darker palette, with the bright contrasting yellow highlights and satin silk fabric combinations radiates a lush and sophisticated ensemble.
 The print detailing inspired by elements of yoruba culture, reflecting your skills as a notable textile designer also further enhances the appeal of individual pieces.